 If you wish to use your ticket for a later show, you do not have to do anything.
 Just hold onto that ticket and bring it with you to the show of your choosing.
 As for refunds – please read on. ...

 Due to the climate of what's going on in the world, this is a very delicate situation for many businesses, including HorrorHound Weekend Ltd. ... due to the fact that we were one week prior to our March event before the Governor shut down all mass gatherings, the majority of our finances were tied into the show.
 Airlines don't refund flights.
 Merchandise for VIP tickets, souvenir products, programs, and other supplies can't be returned.
 But we will work with our customers to the best of our ability!
 If you require a refund for ticket(s) purchased (minus processing fee); please visit contact.horrorhound.com and submit the form provided.
 We will be collecting requests and working on solutions from there to assure everyone who requires a refund will receive one.
 We will require a little time to recoup the deposits and fees made towards various elements of this show can be pulled back in to help cover all requests (could take upwards of 8-12 weeks to process everyone), so please try and be patient with us as we WILL respond to everyone who submits a form.
-Once you have submitted the form, we will be replying with additional information, as well as additional options (such as exchanging your ticket for merchandise, gift certificates, or other surprise extras, such as signed 8x10 celebrity autographs).
+Once you have submitted the form, we will be replying with additional information, as well as additional options.
 We appreciate everyone's patience and understanding as we traverse this process. *Throughout this process, we ask that you please do not dispute orders with your bank on any ops or ticket sales, as this will only further delay refunds from occurring.
+Please submit any requests for refunds no later than July 20th.

 The big news we want to make sure everyone knows: Even though the May dates will not be occurring, that doesn't mean we won't be having fun that weekend.
 Anyone who purchased tickets for HHW: Cincinnati will receive a special email link to log-in the week of May 20-24th to check out a HorrorHound Virtual Film Festival, as we plan a screening schedule for the various movies and shorts that were planned to play at the HHW event.
 CLICK HERE for even more details.
 Look for a full list of films and times to be released via an upcoming email blast.
 We will also be making available to purchase the various pieces of merchandise that were produced for this March HHW event.
 This includes event t-shirts, souvenir magazines, pins, and even our event badges (including guest badges) which are never made available to the public).
 Holding onto your ticket will grant you access to all of these fun perks (tickets to the virtual Film Fest will be made available for sale for those who do not have tickets, otherwise).
 Special bundles and single-sale items will go live in the next couple weeks.
 Furthermore, keep your eyes peeled for the new www.HorrorHound.com, which will be launching with a slew of merchandise – including shirts, hoodies, pint glasses, and other memorabilia that has never been made available for sale via mail-order.
 Items like the HorrorHound Hot Sauce, and new clothing options will also be available.
 Stay tuned!